4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete

-Looking at Tables \ref{tab:tableau1} and \ref{tab:tableau2}, we can see there are three such situations.
+Looking at Tables \ref{tab:tableau1}--\ref{tab:tableau2}--\ref{tab:tableau3}, we can see there are three such situations.
 Case 1 is that of an active node $v \in M_{1,2}$, as Maker chooses between picking $z_1$ or $z_2$.
 Case 2 is that of an active node $v \in B_{1,2}$, when Maker picks $x_3$.
 Case 3 is that of an active node $v \in B_{1,2}$, when Maker picks $q_b$ or $q_c$.
 We show that, if Maker picks an irregular vertex, then Breaker has an answer after which the full updated hypergraph admits a pairing $\mathbf{\Pi}$, which concludes according to Lemma \ref{lem:pairing}.
 In each of these three cases, the pairing $\mathbf{\Pi}$ will be constructed using a union of the pairings $\Pi'(t)$ and $\Pi'(t,\cdot\,)$, given for each non-active node $t$ by Claim \ref{cla:pairing2} (applied to the situation obtained at the end of the previous sequence of regular play).

 \begin{enumerate}[label={(\arabic*)}]